jarviscanada/jarvis_data_eng_GozdeArslan/linux_sql/README.md

 - Error Handling : Current script does not navigate when there is an error data extracting process.

-- More SQL statements can be added to analyze some speifications.
+- More SQL statements can be added to analyze some specifications.